baobabKoodaa/botland-stuff/README.md

 **Bot Land is a competition where you code AI for bots that fight other peoples' bots.
 I participated in this competition and this repository contains all my code.**

 The `bots` folder contains code for individual bots, and `common` contains code that is shared by multiple bots.
 The most interesting stuff is `bots/tincan.js` (swarm unit), `bots/midrangerV2.js` (missile unit that does coordinated hit-and-runs) and everything in `common` folder.
+I held the #1 position on the attack ladder with these bots.

 In order to use the bots you need to compile them.
 The compiler will read the designated file from `bots` folder and any imports from `common` folder, and output minified code.
 Minification is necessary